Home of a Chilean Admiral

 Golden Gate Saloon

-By early evening the hotel's Golden Gate Saloon was filled with a mostly middle aged crowd, being entertained by a decent singer and guitarist.
+By early evening the hotel's Golden Gate Saloon was filled with a mostly middle aged crowd.

 Locals and Travelers